The origin of galactic metal-rich stellar halo components with highly eccentric orbits: Auriga simulations

 In \fig{fig:accretion} we present the dark matter accretion history of the Auriga MW analogues.
 They are split into two groups, one with a significant \radial component (red), and the rest (blue).
 Solid lines indicate the median mass accreted as a function of time for each group, and the shaded regions correspond to the full range of variation.
 Even though the sample is small, it is obvious that the galaxies with a significantly \radial component grow faster between $t=4-8 \Gyr$\footnote{$t=0 \Gyr$ corresponds to the big bang.} compared to the rest of the galaxies.
 A larger sample of galaxies is, however, needed to confirm whether the biased assembly history is statistically significant.
 The result of \fig{fig:accretion} is broadly consistent with the proposal by \citet{Belokurov2018} that the origin of the ``\textit{Gaia} Sausage'' is a massive, early merger.

 We investigate the origin of the prominent \radial components (i.e. $\beta>0.8$ and contribution $>50\%$) in the Auriga galaxies by tracking their star particles back in time.
-We select the (accreted) stars associated with the \radial components using: (i) metallicity, $-1.3<\feh<-0.7$; (ii) galactic height, $9<|z|/\kpc<15$; (iii) azimuthal velocity, $|V_{\theta}-V_{\rm mean}|<50\kms$; and (iv) radial velocity $\vr>100 \kms$. $V_{\rm mean}$ refers to the azimuthal velocity of the \radial component derived from the ED modeling of the previous section.
+We select the (accreted) stars `associated' with the \radial components using: (i) metallicity, $-1.3<\feh<-0.7$; (ii) galactic height, $9<|z|/\kpc<15$; (iii) azimuthal velocity, $|V_{\theta}-V_{\rm mean}|<50\kms$; and (iv) radial velocity $\vr>100 \kms$. $V_{\rm mean}$ refers to the azimuthal velocity of the \radial component derived from the ED modeling of the previous section.
 The radial velocity cut is used to clean the sample from stars potentially associated with a more isotropic component.
 We checked that the following analysis is not sensitive to the exact values of the aforementioned cuts.
+The total mass of the sample of stars `associated' with the \radial component is referred to as $M_{\rm radial}$ in the following analysis.

-We identify all of the progenitor galaxies which brought in the stars that ended up in the \radial component of each galaxy, and rank them by their mass contribution to the sample.
-The progenitor that contributed the most is then identified as the main progenitor (or main contributor) of the \radial component. \fig{fig:prog} presents the peak stellar mass of the main progenitor, its relative contribution to the stars associated with the radially-biased component, and its merger time with the main progenitors of the MW analogue\footnote{Merger time is defined as the time when {\it Subfind} fails to find the merging galaxy as a separate bound substructure.}.
+We identify all of the progenitor galaxies which brought in the stars that ended up in the sample of stars `associated' with the \radial component, in any target galaxy.
+We then rank the progenitors by their mass contribution ($M_{\rm c}$) to the sample.
+The progenitor that contributed the most is identified as the main progenitor (or main contributor) of the \radial component\footnote{According to our definition, the main progenitor is not necessarily the most massive progenitor, but is typically amongst the most massive ones.}. \fig{fig:prog} presents the peak stellar mass of the main progenitor, its relative contribution to the stars associated with the radially-biased component (i.e. $M_{\rm c}/M_{\rm radial}$), and its merger time with the main progenitors of the MW analogue\footnote{Merger time is defined as the time when {\it Subfind} fails to find the merging galaxy as a separate bound substructure.}.